Is there a lot of diversity? Are people in Vietnam accepting of differences?

 When we asked people about diversity in Vietnam and whether locals are accepting of differences, they said...

 "Yes, there is a great deal of diversity throughout Vietnam.
 The country is made up of approximately 54 separate ethnic groups, and each one contributes to the overall cultural richness of the nation.
 Additionally, the nation’s population is made up of a mix of religions such as Buddhism, Christianity and Islam, among many others.
-Despite the wide range of origins and beliefs, the people of Vietnam are generally accepting of differences and strive for harmony within the community," said a member in Vietnam.
+Despite the wide range of origins and beliefs, the people of Vietnam are generally accepting of differences and strive for harmony within the community," wrote a member who made the move to Vietnam.

 Get Quote